 On certain dedicated class 1 Liber-t lanes there is a 2 metre height limit.
 These are always on the left hand side of the toll plaza.
 However there is always other lanes available for vehicles over 2 metres, simply go though one of the other open lanes that is displaying the Liber-t symbol.

 Yes!
-Provided your vehicle and caravan overall height is less than 3 metres and GVW not exceeding 3.5 tonnes.
+Provided your vehicle and caravan overall height is less than 3 metres and GVW of the towing vehicle does not exceeding 3.5 tonnes.
 You can use any non height restricted lane that has the Liber-t symbol illuminated.

 For more information click here to review the vehicle classifications